eecanada/goals-application/README.md

 # Next Steps
 * Create categories of self help-books
 * More styling
-* add links to purchase books
+* Add links to purchase books